ProjectIxian/projectixian.github.io/_guides/dlt_node_setup_linux_ubuntu.md

 ## Prerequisites

 * Operating system: apt-based Linux distribution, such as Debian or Ubuntu
-* RAM: 16 GB
+* RAM: at least 16 GB
-* CPU: i3/i5/i7/Xeon or AMD equivalent with at least 2 GHz and at least 4 CPU threads
+* CPU: i7/i9/Xeon or AMD equivalent processor with at least 2GHz and at least 8 CPU threads
-* Free Disk Space: 600 GB, 1 TB Recommended
+* Free Disk Space: 1.5 TB, 2 TB Recommended
-* Internet Connection Speed: 20 Mbps symmetrical or higher, 100 Mbps recommended
+* Internet Connection Speed: 50 Mbps symmetrical or higher, 100 Mbps recommended

 ## Additional requirements
 * Ability to forward a port from the public internet to the machine running the DLT Node.
 (Default port is TCP 10234.)
-* A minimum of 2000 IXI is required to operate an Ixian DLT master node.

 ## Make sure you have the latest package repositories
 Before beginning Ixian installation, it is recommended to update your package manager to the latest package database.
 On Ubuntu-based systems this is done with the following command: